 Inserting a stent

-A duodenum stent is usually inserted through the mouth using an endoscope.
+A duodenum stent is also known as a duodenal stent.
+It is usually inserted through the mouth using an endoscope.

 View the Cancer Council NSW editorial policy.